aheze/FindHelp/Lists-WhatAreLists.md

 ---

 # What are Lists?
 A "List" is a list of words that Find searches for simultaneously.
 The words that a list contains are called [Words to Find](/Lists-WhatIsAWordToFind.md).
-With Lists, you can save your searches for later.

 When you first install Find, 2 pre-made lists are at your disposal:
 - Gluten-Free